mindsphere/mindsphere.github.io/mindconnect-nodejs/cli/agent-dataupload.md

 ---
-title: MindConnect-NodeJS - CLI - Uploading Data via MindConnect
+title: MindConnect-NodeJS - CLI - Uploading Data to MindSphere
 hide_license_text: True
 show_mit_license_text: True
 ---

-# MindConnect-NodeJS - CLI - <small>Uploading Data via MindConnect</small>
+# MindConnect-NodeJS - CLI - <small>Uploading Data to MindSphere</small>

+## Introduction

 The MindConnect APIs provide the agents with the possibility to